MaterializeInc/materialize/doc/developer/design/20230126_designs_reviews.md

 To address this, we propose the following steps, some of which are part of the change around this document:
 * Revisit the design doc [README](./README.md) to make expectations clearer.
 * Update the [pull request template](/.github/pull_request_template.md) to include a step reminding engineers to think about design documents.

+Specifically, the current interpretation of design documents is to write one for large changes, where it is not clear what large means.
+Instead, we propose that each change should come with a design doc unless it is small enough to be non-contentious or immediately clear what needs to be done.
+By default, engineers should write design docs.

 ## Alternatives